Attack helicopter: United States

-Amid the opening months of the Korean War era, during August 1950, a joint US Navy and Marine Corps test used a newly acquired Bell HTL-4 helicopter to test if a bazooka could be fired from a helicopter in flight.
-One of the larger 3.5 inch (90mm calibre) models of the bazooka was chosen, and was mounted ahead and to the right of the helicopter to allow the door to remain clear.
+In the opening months of the Korean War, in August 1950, a joint US Navy and Marine Corps test used a newly acquired Bell HTL-4 helicopter to determine whether a bazooka could be fired from a helicopter in flight.
+One of the larger 3.5-inch (90mm caliber) bazooka models was chosen and mounted ahead and to the right of the helicopter to keep the door clear.
 The bazooka was successfully tested, although it was discovered that it would require shielding for the engine compartment, which was exposed in the model 47 and other early helicopters.
 The helicopter itself belonged to HMX-1, a Marine experimental helicopter squadron.

 In the mid-1960s, the U.S. Army concluded that a purpose-built attack helicopter with more speed and firepower than current armed helicopters was required in the face of increasingly intense ground fire (often using heavy machine guns and anti-tank rockets) from Viet Cong and NVA troops.
-Based on this realization, and with the growing involvement in Vietnam, the U.S. Army developed the requirements for a dedicated attack helicopter, the Advanced Aerial Fire Support System (AAFSS).
+Based on this realization and the growing involvement in Vietnam, the U.S. Army developed requirements for a dedicated attack helicopter, the Advanced Aerial Fire Support System (AAFSS).
 The aircraft design selected for this program in 1965, was Lockheed's AH-56 Cheyenne.

-As the Army began its acquisition of a dedicated attack helicopter, it sought options to improve performance over the continued use of improvised interim aircraft (such as the UH-1B/C).
-In late 1965, a panel of high-level officers was selected to evaluate several prototype versions of armed and attack helicopters to determine which provided the most significant increase in capability to the UH-1B.
+As the Army began acquiring a dedicated attack helicopter, it sought options to improve performance compared with the continued use of improvised interim aircraft (such as the UH-1B/C).
+In late 1965, a panel of high-level officers was selected to evaluate several prototype armed attack helicopters to determine which offered the greatest increase in capability over the UH-1B.
 The three highest-ranked aircraft, the Sikorsky S-61, Kaman H-2 "Tomahawk", and the Bell AH-1 Cobra, were selected to compete in flight trials conducted by the Army's Aviation Test Activity.
 Upon completion of the flight evaluations, the Test Activity recommended Bell's Huey Cobra to be an interim armed helicopter until the Cheyenne was fielded.
 On 13 April 1966, the U.S. Army awarded Bell Helicopter Company a production contract for 110 AH-1G Cobras.
 The Cobra had a tandem cockpit seating arrangement (vs UH-1 side-by-side) to make the aircraft a smaller frontal target, increased armor protection, and greater speed.